 The Catechism of the Catholic Church teaches that Chastity is “the successful integration of sexuality within the person and thus the inner unity of man in his bodily and spiritual being” (CCC, 2337).
-The Catechism continues and explains that chastity protects the powers of love and life (see CCC, 2338).
+The Catechism explains that chastity protects the powers of love and life (see CCC, 2338).
 In other words, the virtue of chastity helps us protect ourselves and others since it frees us to live our sexuality according to our state in life.

 All people, whether they are single, dating, married, or consecrated (lay or religious), are called to a life of chastity.
-Married integrated sexuality first by respecting themselves and God’s design for marriage.
+Married couples integrate their sexuality first by respecting themselves and God’s design for marriage.
 They live their individual gifts of sexuality by generously giving of themselves to each other as they vowed—faithfully, permanently, and open to life.
 Spouses protect the unitive and procreative nature of the conjugal embrace by keeping it whole and holy.
 That means that they reject contraception, sterilization, and abortion.
 When needed, chaste married couples use Natural Family Planning (NFP) to attempt to either achieve a pregnancy or postpone one.
 The chaste married couple mutually grows in their respect for each other, cherishes their gifts of sexuality and fertility, and never violate each other, their marriage, or God’s gifts.
 Chaste married couples reject anything that would harm these gifts adultery, contraception, abuse of any kind, including pornography.

 Clearly, then, the virtue of chastity is not merely a prohibition against sex, or else married people would be called to a life of abstinence!
 Rather, chastity is the right ordering of our inherently sexual nature and the proper expression of sexuality in our everyday lives.
 But you might be thinking: What about unmarried people?
 What does it mean for single people to integrate their sexuality in life without engaging in sexual acts?
 Indeed, one might object that to integrate sexuality into one’s life without engaging in sexual acts presupposes the very definition of chastity that we are rejecting: if “integration” for single people just means “not being sexual,” then to be chaste must mean, simply, to abstain from sex.